-In 2021, the requirement for all public organisations to produce an annual report entered into force.
-Many organisations did not publish their reports, mostly due to a lack of awareness of the new requirements.
+In 2021, the requirement for all public organisations to produce an annual report was fully implemented for the first time.8 Many organisations did not publish their reports, mostly due to a lack of awareness of the new requirements.
 The new reporting requirements raised concerns over the possible consequences of increased oversight of CSOs.
 Yet, in general, the situation in this area has not significantly changed.